 The Skullcandy Crusher are mediocre for mixed usage.
 They're comfortable and have a decent sound with an adjustable bass slider.
 Unfortunately, they won't be ideal for loud environments because they do not block a lot of noise.
 They also leak quite a bit at loud volumes which makes them less practical in some situations.

-Average for critical listening.
+Average for neutral listening.
 These headphones are not intended to deliver the most neutral sound.
 Their unusually springy design and bass slider make them geared towards a powerful low-end that if turned all the way up, sounds overly bass-heavy.
 This may be exactly what some fans of bass are looking for.
-However, in most situations, they will sound too uneven and poorly balanced for critical listeners, except when the bass slider is at 0.
+However, in most situations, they will sound too uneven and poorly balanced for neutral listeners, except when the bass slider is at 0.

 Not ideal for noisy commutes.
 They poorly isolate listeners in loud environments and will let a lot of ambient noise seep into your audio, especially on a lively bus or train ride.